Skip to content

 The fried egg itself is pretty straight forward and doesn’t leave much room for variation.
 You can change they way it’s cooked and how it’s served to make this into an exciting meal by changing what you serve it with.

-These eggs can also be used as a topping on burgers, pizza, or sandwiches.
+• These eggs can also be used as a topping on burgers or even on sandwiches.

 Try my Sheet Pan Pancakes!